The Fighting Fist of Shanghai Joe

 The Fighting Fist of Shanghai Joe (Italian: Il mio nome è Shanghai Joe, lit.
-"My name is Shanghai Joe") is a 1973 Spaghetti Western kung fu film directed by Mario Caiano and starring Chen Lee as Shanghai Joe.
-The film was released in a number of alternate titles in the United States, including To Kill or to Die and The Dragon Strikes Back.
+"My name is Shanghai Joe") is a 1973 spaghetti Western kung fu film directed by Mario Caiano and starring Chen Lee as Shanghai Joe.
+It was released under alternate titles in the United States, including To Kill or to Die and The Dragon Strikes Back.

 Plot

 A Chinese immigrant skilled in martial arts arrives in America and travels to Texas looking for honest work.
 Wherever he goes he encounters racism.
 He soon impinges on the interests of a slave trader called Spencer, which results in a price being put on his head.
 "Shanghai Joe" uses his martial arts expertise to free the Mexican slaves from their cruel master.
 Spencer and his friends then hire the four most terrifying bounty hunters of the West, among them a cannibal, a scalp hunter, a killer who skins his victims, and another martial arts champion, his old friend Mikuja.